Electromobility is changing the face of

 The brand must, therefore, shed its skin and remain true to itself at the same time.
 It has to keep its fans excited and simultaneously gain new customers who may have no idea today that they will decide to buy a

-How can such a maneuver be carried out without being torn apart by centrifugal forces?
+How can such a manoeuvre be carried out without being torn apart by centrifugal forces?

 For August Achleitner, a substantial part of the answer lies in the new 911.
 With Weckbach, he is discussing the many large and small innovations which they have built into the latest 911, while at the same time protecting it against too great a desire to change.
 “Like the previous ones, this 911 does not dare to question its own legendary status,” in the words of an independent motor journalist.
-“No noise protection law in the world can silence the striking growl of the artificially ventilated six-cylinder 3.0-liter boxer engine; the typical coasting rattle has prevailed over the decades as has the high-revving roistering.
-The combination of Sport Plus driving program and activated sport exhaust bring the plaster crumbling from the ceiling of dilapidated tunnels when at full throttle and in low gear.”
+“No noise protection law in the world can silence the striking raspy voice of the artificially ventilated 3.0-litre 6-cylinder flat engine; the typical coasting rattle has prevailed over the decades just as has the high-revving roistering; the combination of Sport Plus driving programme and activated sport exhaust bring the plaster crumbling from the ceiling of dilapidated tunnels when at full throttle and in low gear.”

-In other words: despite all the innovations, the new 911 is the same as the old one.
+In other words: despite all the innovations, the new 911 is the same as the old one too.
 Everything remains new.
 Is it, therefore, the best 911 of all time?
 “Of course,” Achleitner replies without hesitation.
 “It is, just as every generation before it has been the best to date.
-But we have a lot of creative engineers, designers and other clever people on board, who will be sure to have ideas this time, as well, about what could be done even better for the next generation.”
+But we have a lot of creative engineers, designers and other clever people on board, who will be sure to have ideas this time, aswell, about what could be done even better for the next generation.”

 For some people, this transformation conjures up an almost magical effect.
 Wolfgang

-Those moments in which the 911 did experience extensive innovations proved how flexible and, at the same time, how robust the
+Those moments at which the 911 did experience extensive innovations proved how flexible and, at the same time, how robust the

 “Our people live and love